Saved events

 Following its debut at the Barbican, Lucy Raven: Rounds will open at the Institute of Contemporary Art/Boston in 2026.

-Sculpture commissioned by Barbican, London and the Institute of Contemporary Art/Boston.
+Hardpan commissioned by Barbican, London and the Institute of Contemporary Art/Boston.
 Murderers Bar co-commissioned by Vancouver Art Gallery and The Vega Foundation.
+Our thanks to Lisson Gallery for their support.

 The Institute of Contemporary Art, Boston logo.
 The letters I, C, A are in a bold, black font.
 To the right, in smaller text, is Institute of Contemporary Art / Boston.